 Both Istanbul and Vilnius during the autumn are popular places to visit.
 Most visitors come to Vilnius for the shopping scene and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to Istanbul because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Vilnius is much colder than Istanbul in the autumn.
-The temperature in Vilnius is usually 8°C (46°F) in October, and Istanbul stays around 16°C (61°F).
+The daily temperature in Vilnius averages around 8°C (46°F) in October, and Istanbul fluctuates around 16°C (61°F).